cypress-io/cypress/cypress/v0.0/documentation/5-References/0-Deprecations.md

   .route(...)
 ```

-You no longer have to do this, because whether a `cy.route` is stubbed or not is simply based on whether or not you specified a `response` in the `cy.route`.
+You no longer have to do this.
+Whether a [cy.route](http://on.cypress.io/api/route) is stubbed or not is simply based on whether or not you specified a response in [cy.route](http://on.cypress.io/api/route).

 ## Passing cy.route({stub: false}) is now deprecated

-In previous versions of Cypress `cy.route` would require you pass it a `response` unless you specified `stub: false` in its options.
+In previous versions of Cypress, [cy.route](http://on.cypress.io/api/route) would require a `response` unless you specified `stub: false` in its options.

 You used to have to write this: